Financial Literacy: Homeschool Graduate Shares Why It Is SO Important

 Young adults with monstrous mountains of debt…no parents want to see their children in that situation!

 Learning about credit is one of the most important topics in Sara Hibbard Hayes’ mind when she teaches Financial Literacy to high school students.
-(A whole chapter is devoted to it in her new ebook text, Financial Literacy from a Christian Perspective, available for purchase in January 2015 here at 7Sisters.)
+(A whole chapter is devoted to it in her new ebook text, Financial Literacy from a Christian Perspective.)
 Teens entering the adult world will have to establish a credit history and build a healthy credit score in order to achieve independence, rent or buy a home, purchase a car, apply to college or graduate school, or start a business.
 Understanding how to establish a credit history wisely is often overwhelming for young adults.

 Consider these articles: